SemkoDev/nelson.cli/README.md

 ## Docker

-Provided you have docker installed, nelson can be started as follows:
+Provided you have docker installed, Nelson can be started as follows:

 ```
 docker run <docker opts> romansemko/nelson <nelson command line opts>